 Music used to be just another file on your computer.
 But now you have the option to use music streaming apps—effectively, your "music library" is just a list of songs you like.
 That's still something worth backing up, though, especially if you want to switch music services.

-Soundiiz, on the other hand, is free and runs in your browser, and supports Spotify, Tidal, YouTube, Qobuz, SoundCloud, Dailymotion, Deezer, Groove, Napster, Discogs, and standard iTunes playlist files.
+Soundiiz, on the other hand, can convert full playlists for free and runs in your browser, and supports Spotify, Apple Music, Tidal, YouTube, Qobuz, SoundCloud, Dailymotion, Deezer, Groove, Napster, Discogs, and standard iTunes playlist files.

 Good news: Both Facebook and Twitter make it easy to back up your digital self.